usdigitalresponse/univaf/docs/runbook/README.md

 ### Render

 Most of the infrastructure and services that support this project run in [Render][] (with a few items in AWS; see below).
 Render monitors this GitHub repository for changes and will build and re-deploy the various services as needed.
-We run most things in AWS, but Render provides higher-level tooling that is much easier to manage and fits our needs pretty well.
+(We used to run everything in AWS, but Render provides higher-level tooling that is much easier to manage and fits our needs pretty well.)

 The configuration for all our Render services is managed in [`render.yaml`](../../render.yaml) in the root of this repo.
 You can find documentation for what you can do in that file at https://render.com/docs/infrastructure-as-code.